-Exposure to credit risk is mitigated through a policy based on the prudent selection of security issuers and counterparties on the basis of their solvency, seeking i) an elevated degree of geographic correspondence between issuers of assets and the commitments assumed: ii) maintenance of an appropriate level of diversification; and iii) securing, if necessary, guarantees, collateral and other additional coverages.
+Exposure to credit risk is mitigated through a policy based on the prudent selection of security issuers and counterparties on the basis of their solvency, seeking i) an elevated degree of geographic correspondence between issuers of assets and the commitments assumed; ii) maintenance of an appropriate level of diversification; and iii) securing, if necessary, guarantees, collateral and other additional coverages.

 The Credit Risk Management Policy establishes limits by issuer in line with the risk profile of the counterparty or of the investment instrument, as well as exposure limits related to the counterparty's rating.
+The Group works in a complex environment under increasing regulatory pressure, not only in the insurance sector, but also in matters of technology, corporate governance, corporate criminal responsibility and sustainability, with special attention to the fight against climate change.